VALENCIA CYCLING HOLIDAY

 Valencia's Silk Exchange

 The architecture of the region is also unique in its combination of Muslim and Renaissance styles, while the warm waters at Montanejos and the natural scenery of the Calderona and Espadán Natural Parks provide and idyllic backdrop.

 The gastronomy is also a real highlight.
 We enjoy tasting menus, Teruel Ham and traditional Valencian paella.

 And these are just a few of the many highlights of the tour.
 Check out more in the photo album below:

 - ✔ 6 Nights Accommodation (see the Hotels section for more details)

-- ✔ 13 meals: 6 breakfasts, 5 lunches & 1 evening meal (all with drinks and tips inlcuded)
+- ✔ 13 meals: 6 breakfasts, & 5 lunches taken in excellent local restaurants (all with drinks and tips inlcuded)

 - ✔ Bicycle Hire (Hybrid, road or e-bike*).